 These small grants ($500 - $2,000) are designed to help graduate students access the resources they need to develop, conduct, or complete a research project.
 Funds may be used for travel for field work or other research, to purchase data, to hire field researchers or pay participants, or to hire a translator or transcriber.
 Other similar expenses may be eligible.
 Software may be an eligible expense depending on the title and the situation.
+If the funds will be used to interview or survey study participants and/or pay someone for services, describe how the participants/service provider will be selected.
+If you are hiring someone to provide a service, we will follow up after funding has been awarded with best practices for supervision.
+Resources for this will be available.
 Funds may not be used to cover dissemination travel, training, or professional development expenses.
 All funds must be spent within 12 months from the start date of the grant.
-Please contact Lindsey Fabian (firstname.lastname@example.org) if you have questions about allowable expenses.
+Please contact Lindsey Fabian (email@example.com) if you have questions about allowable expenses.

 MPC expects to make two to four Graduate Student Research Grants per year.
+If awarded an MPC grant, funding is contingent upon proof of IRB approval or proof that the project is deemed not human subjects research.
 Applications will be reviewed biannually at the March and November Advisory Board meetings.
-All applications must be received by February 26 or October 15 to be considered in the respective, spring semester/fall semester, cycle.
+All applications must be received by February 20 or October 20 to be considered in the respective, spring semester/fall semester, cycle.

 All MPC Graduate Student Members (Master’s and PhD) are eligible to apply.
 University of Minnesota graduate students who are not currently affiliated with MPC can request affiliation (and thus become eligible to apply) by filling out our MPC Membership Application Form.
 Individuals are not eligible for more than one grant in an academic year, though applicants may reapply if not funded.
 To be considered for a second grant, applicants must demonstrate that they accomplished all they promised for a previous grant.